 The Russian tax year runs from 1 January until 31 December, while tax returns are due by 30 April.
 The final period to pay your taxes is 15 July.
 If you miss this date you will receive a penalty.

-English information can be found on the website of the Russian tax authority.
+English information is available from the Russian tax authority.

 Russian income tax deductions

 Official residents can reduce their Russian income tax bill via deductions and allowances, which are typically not available to non-residents.
 Some examples of when deductible expenses are offered include buying property in Russia, paying tuition fees, medical treatment or payments to charity.